reqlez/express-openapi/README.md

 doesn't seem to be maintained anymore, but I like the implementation.
 Namely, it fixes two bugs:
 - enables [use of a dynamic route with nested routers](https://github.com/wesleytodd/express-openapi/issues/20).
-- fixes missing parameters that are defined as a reference (not even sure if this was reported in the original repo)
+- fixes missing parameters that are defined as a reference (note that this works if you name referenced parameters the same as the 'name' field of the path parameter)

 This implementation is available as a npm package "@pip-did/express-openapi".